daigotanaka/daigotanaka.github.io/product-analytics-101.md

 ...

 Certainly there is a work for your team to improve the UX if the 4th and 5th are the big reasons.
 But you don't have a good visibility here.
-There is a gap in the observation between what you controlled (Whether the user is presented with "Our advice Buy") and the outcome (sales closed or not).
+The distance is great in the observation between what you controlled (Whether the user is presented with "Our advice Buy") and the outcome (sales closed or not).
+There are many steps involved in between and you are not observing them.

 **Imagine the fear and frustration of driving a car while you have to keep eyes closed for 5 seconds for every 5 seconds!
 That is your situation.**